FREE Co-production training

 This workshop is ideal for people with some experience of writing funding applications, looking to apply for larger amounts of funding (£1500+).

-Trauma-informed Care in Practice
+Trauma-informed Approaches in Practice

 The Practice Networks are uniting experts from Changing Futures and the area’ support sector to share vital Trauma-informed best practice with frontline workers, just like you!